hermantai/samples/README.rst

   Package stringutil demonstrates how to define a package besides main.
 It's from the tutorial "How to Write Go Code" in https://golang.org/doc/code.html

-concurrencyrace
+chainofios
+  chainofios (Chain of IOs) demos how to start a web server, an rpc server, and a general purpose tcp server.
+It also demo some file read and write (that's why it's a chain of IOs...) including the use of template.
+A lot of code snippets are from the book https://www.golang-book.com/books/intro

+eatingrace
-  concurrencyrace is a demo of concurrency in Go using math/rand, sync.Once, time.Tick, time.After, goroutines and channels.
+  eatingrace is a demo of concurrency in Go using math/rand, sync.Once, time.Tick, time.After, goroutines and channels.

 webserver